Pet Anesthesia & Pain Management

 At Veterinary Cancer & Surgery Specialists, we encourage owners to be involved in maximizing post-operative pain relief for their pets.
 Pet owner education and follow-up after surgery are integral parts of our practice.
 Home care is advocated, whenever possible, to reduce patient stress and to aid in recovery from anesthesia and surgery.

-Our pain treatment recommendations are guided by results of pre- and post-surgical evaluations, the type of procedure performed and severity of pain expected, and your observations about your pet’s behavior.
-Recommended treatments for pain following surgery may include analgesic and other medications, rest and restricted activity, and physical therapy.
+Our pain treatment recommendations are guided by results of pre and post-surgical evaluations, the type of procedure performed and severity of pain expected, and your observations about your pet’s behavior.
+Following surgery, recommended treatments for pain may include analgesic and other medications, rest and restricted activity, and physical therapy.

 Post-discharge, you will receive a phone call from our lead surgery technician to check in on your pet’s recovery and answer any questions or concerns you may have.